5 tips to support mental health as people return to the workplace

 2. Introverts and extroverts may have changed places

-As you welcome back your employees to an in-person environment, be kind.
 The events over the past couple of years have taken a toll on most of us.
 Those outgoing, ambitious employees may have changed; the separation from being part of an in-person team may have made them more introverted.
 And conversely, those soft-spoken staff members may now crave human interaction and have become far more extroverted.
 Be patient as your employees adjust to being back together.

 3. When personal and professional worlds collide

-As we all begin to ease back into a state of normalcy, try to be understanding that some of your workers may be dealing with personal hardships.
+Try to be understanding that some of your workers may be dealing with personal hardships.
 This is another area of life where some of those wellness programs and apps can offer a great deal of assistance.

 4. Employee appreciation and training